 Ordinarily students complete their participation in supervision practice for PC051 alongside their enrolment in PC024.

 |Teachers||Len Firth, Kate Beer|

-In this extensive, you will participate in two blocks of face-to-face classes over two days, totalling four days of classes for the semester.
+In this extensive, you will join in two two-day blocks of face-to-face classes, totalling four days of classes for the semester.
 You will be expected to engage with online resources (video and/or reading) and complete set assessment tasks in between face-to-face blocks.